tatianegercina/FinTech/01-Lesson-Plans/13-NLP/3/Activities/14-Stu_Sentiment_Dashboard/README.md

 # Crisis Sentiment Analysis Dashboard

-This activity is a mini-project where students will create a data visualization dashboard, they have to analyze sentiment and tone about the news related to the financial crisis of 2008 that where published along the last month.
-Students will retrieve the news articles from the News API; by default, the developer account gives access to news articles up to a month old.
+This activity is a mini-project where you'll create a data visualization dashboard; you have to analyze sentiment and tone about the news related to the financial crisis of 2008 that where published along the last month.
+You'll retrieve the news articles from the News API; by default, the developer account gives access to news articles up to a month old.

-In this activity, students will use their new sentiment analysis skills, in combination to some of the skills they already master such as: Pandas, Pyviz, Plotly Expres and PyViz Panel.
+In this activity, you will use your new sentiment analysis skills, in combination to some of the skills you already master such as: Pandas, Pyviz, Plotly Express and PyViz Panel.

 ---